MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 To enable special handling for the HTTPS and HTTP use-cases, the HTTPSSVC RR type is defined as an SVCB-compatible RR type, specific to the https and http schemes.
-Clients MUST NOT perform SVCB queries or accept SVCB responses for https or http schemes.
+Clients MUST NOT perform SVCB queries or accept SVCB responses for "https" or "http" schemes.

 The HTTPSSVC wire format and presentation format are identical to SVCB, and both share the SvcParamKey registry.
 SVCB semantics apply equally to HTTPSSVC unless specified otherwise.

-The presence of an HTTPSSVC record for an HTTP or HTTPS service also provides an indication that all resources are available over HTTPS, as discussed in {{hsts}}.
-This allows HTTPSSVC RRs to apply to pre-existing HTTP scheme URLs, while ensuring that the client uses a secure and authenticated HTTPS connection.
+The presence of an HTTPSSVC record for an origin also indicates that all HTTP resources are available over HTTPS, as discussed in {{hsts}}.
+This allows HTTPSSVC RRs to apply to pre-existing "http" scheme URLs, while ensuring that the client uses a secure and authenticated HTTPS connection.

 The HTTPSSVC RR parallels the concepts